Paul's Boutique

-Paul's Boutique is the second album by the American hip-hop group Beastie Boys, released on July 25, 1989, by Capitol Records.
-Produced by the Beastie Boys and the Dust Brothers, the album's composition makes extensive use of samples, drawn from a wide range of genres including funk, soul, rock and jazz.
-It was recorded over two years at Matt Dike's apartment and the Record Plant in Los Angeles.
+Paul's Boutique is the second album by the American hip-hop group the Beastie Boys, released on July 25, 1989, by Capitol Records.
+Produced by the Beastie Boys and the Dust Brothers, it makes extensive use of samples drawn from genres including funk, soul, rock and jazz.
+It was recorded over two years in Los Angeles at Matt Dike's apartment and the Record Plant studio.

-Paul's Boutique did not match the sales of the group's 1986 debut Licensed to Ill, and was promoted minimally by Capitol.
-However, despite its initial commercial failure, it became recognized as the group's breakthrough achievement, with its innovative lyrical and sonic style earning the group a position as critical favorites within the hip-hop community.
+Paul's Boutique did not match the sales of the Beastie Boys' 1986 debut Licensed to Ill, and was promoted minimally by Capitol.
+However, it became recognized as the group's breakthrough achievement, with its innovative lyrical and sonic style earning the group a position as critical favorites within the hip-hop community.
 Sometimes described as the "Sgt.
 Pepper of hip-hop", Paul's Boutique has placed on several lists of the greatest albums of all time, and is viewed by many critics as a landmark album of golden age hip-hop and a seminal work in sampledelia.
+It was certified gold in the US in 1989 and double platinum in 1999.

 Background

+The Beastie Boys released their debut album, Licensed to Ill, in 1986.
+It was a commercial success and was acclaimed by mainstream and hip-hop music critics, although its simple, heavy beats and humorous juvenile lyrics led to criticism as frat hip-hop.
 Derided as one-hit wonders and estranged from their previous producer, Rick Rubin, and their record label, Def Jam, the Beastie Boys were in self-imposed exile in Los Angeles during early 1988, after being written off by most music critics.
-Following the commercial success of Licensed to Ill, the group was focusing on making an album with more creative depth and less commercial material.
-The group's previous album had been enormously popular and received acclaim among both mainstream and hip hop music critics, although its simple, heavy beats and comically juvenile lyrics led to criticism as frat hip hop.
-The Beastie Boys signed with Capitol Records and EMI Records.
+For their second album, the Beastie Boys signed with Capitol Records and EMI Records.
+They focused on making an album with more creative depth and less commercial material.